[HISTORY: Adopted by the Town Council of the Town of East Hampton 5-12-2009. Amendments noted where applicable.]

 The Commission shall review all applications submitted to the East Hampton IWWA, Planning and Zoning Commission (P&Z) and Zoning Board of Appeals (ZBA) relating to and/or affecting open space, greenbelts, the Lake Pocotopaug watershed area, the Salmon River, the Connecticut River and other streams and tributaries of same and other natural resources within the Town of East Hampton.
 All applications shall be submitted to the Commission within five business days of receipt by the IWWA, P&Z, and ZBA.
 Any Commission advisory opinion shall be rendered in sufficient time to enable the IWWA, P&Z and ZBA, and other Town agencies and commissions, to review and act upon the application within the time prescribed by state statute, when applicable.

-The Commission shall consist of not more than nine regular members, and not more than three alternates, all appointed to staggered, overlapping terms by the Town Manager of the municipality, to serve for terms to be designated by the Town Council.
+The Commission shall consist of seven regular members, and not more than three alternates, all appointed to staggered, overlapping terms by the Town Council.
 All appointments shall be for a term of four years, and terms shall expire on June 30 in each year, except that an appointment to fill an unexpired term shall be for the duration of said unexpired term only.
 Within a period not exceeding 30 days after the first day of July of each year, the members of the Commission shall elect a Chairman and Vice Chairman from their own members.
-The Town Manager may remove any member for cause and may fill any vacancy.
 Each of the said commissioners shall serve without compensation and shall be electors of the Town of East Hampton.
-No more than six regular members may be from any one political party.
+No more than five regular members may be from any one political party.

 The Town Manager shall assign staff support to the Commission, as he shall deem necessary to ascertain the work and operations of the Commission.
 The assigned staff member will work with the Commission Chairman to develop the agenda for the meetings and will assist as the conduit to the Town Manager's office, Town Council and other commissions.